 There are some side effects of radiation therapy.
 After radiotherapy, many cancer patients experience hair loss, sore skin, feeling sick, sore mouth, loss of appetite, as well as psychical exhaustion.
 However, these side effects of radiation don’t last for long; most of them will pass once treatment stops.
 Sometimes radiation treatment for cancer may cause permanent infertility, Lymphoedema or even breathing problems.
 However, such radiation side effects are quite rare.

-There is nothing to worry – there are no radioactive side effects of radiotherapy treatment neither in short nor long term.
-Radiation therapy for cancer doesn’t usually cause permanent changes in cancer patient’s life.
+There is nothing to worry about – there are no radioactive side effects of radiotherapy treatment either in the short or long term.
+Radiation therapy for cancer doesn’t usually cause permanent changes in a cancer patient’s life.
 There is obviously a recovery period from radiotherapy as well as cancer.
 Once your treatment ends, you will have follow-up appointments with your radiation oncologist.
 He or she will check on your recovery and track the side effects which may happen after the process ends.
 And, as your body heals, you will go more rarely to your follow-up visits.

 This content is edited by Flymedi Medical Editors in 2023.

 Take The First Step Get Started!

 Our team will dedicate their effort and time to help you choose the clinic best for you.
 Our goal is not just to find ‘a doctor’ for you, but to find ‘the right doctor’.